-Sampling Randomly selected from warehouse or marketplace Component Tests Photometrics Luminous flux (lumens-total light output) Standardized distribution (illuminance) Battery & Charge Control Battery capacity (amp-hours) Protection (voltage cut-offs and durability) Solar Module Power output (watts) Current-voltage characteristics (I-V curve) System Tests Full-Battery Run Time Measured using standardized cycle (hours of operation) Solar-Charge Run Time Modelled estimate (daily hours of operation after solar charging) Physical Ingress & Water Protection Incorporates enclosure (IP class) and system- level protection (coatings, etc.) Durability Drop test from one meter (pass/fail) Switch and connector durability Internal wiring and solder inspection Lumen maintenance Battery capacity loss after storage
+Sampling Randomly selected from warehouse or marketplace Component Tests Photometrics Luminous flux (lumens-total light output) Standardized distribution (illuminance) Battery & Charge Control Battery capacity (amp-hours) Protection (voltage cut-offs and durability) Solar Module Power output (watts) Current-voltage characteristics (I-V curve) System Tests Full-Battery Run Time Measured using standardized cycle (hours of operation) Solar-Charge Run Time Modelled estimate (daily hours of operation after solar charging) Energy Service Calculations Modelled estimate (daily energy and hours of operation for systems with appliances) Physical Ingress & Water Protection Incorporates enclosure (IP class) and system- level protection (coatings, etc.) Ports and Protection Tests Evaluates the function, safety and efficiency of ports in the system and ensures the product has adequate overcurrent protection (currently required for SHS kits, but may soon apply to pico-products with ports as well) Durability Drop test from one meter (pass/fail) Switch and connector durability Internal wiring and solder inspection Lumen maintenance Battery capacity loss after storage

 Table 1.
-Summary of key tests used by the Lighting Global QA Program for pico-products.
+Summary of key tests used by the Lighting Global QA Program.

-The QA framework and test methods for pico-products (products with solar modules smaller than 10 Wp) have been institutionalized through, and are now based on, IEC/TS 62257-9-5, Edition 2.0, a Technical Specification published by the International Electrotechnical Commission (IEC).
+The QA framework and test methods for pico-products (products with solar modules smaller than approximately 10 Wp) have been institutionalized through, and are now based on, IEC TS 62257-9-5, Edition 3.0, a Technical Specification published by the International Electrotechnical Commission (IEC).
 Publication of this document through IEC provides a common framework that can be used to enable widespread adoption of a harmonized quality assurance approach.
 The document was published in a way that enables revision on a reasonably frequent basis (i.e., every one to three years).
-This was done to help ensure that the quality assurance framework and test methods can be updated to meet the needs of a rapidly changing market.
+This was done to help ensure that the quality assurance Lighting Global © 2016 framework and test methods can be updated to meet the needs of a rapidly changing market.
+The methods for solar home system kits will likely be incorporated in IEC TS 62257-9-5, Ed.
+4.0 in 2017.